 The split of the current / non-current maintenance provision is based on the current expected maintenance event timings.
-If actual aircraft usage varies from expectation the timing of the utilisation of the maintenance provision could result in a material change in n of one another as some of the assumptions may be correlated.
+If actual aircraft usage varies from expectation the timing of the utilisation of the maintenance provision could result in a material change in the classification between current and non-current.